vvzen/Houdini-Geospatial-Tools/README.md

 `ipython` notebooks documenting different workflows.

-Each notebook might required different dependencies, but generally you'll always need at least `numpy` and `gdal`.
+Each notebook might required different dependencies, but generally you'll always need at least:
+- `numpy==1.19.4`
+- `GDAL==3.2.0`

 ### Save_GeoTIFF_as_ply

 Guides you from the loading of a (generally huge) DEM GeoTIFF to exporting samples of the elevation data, so that you don't have to deal with such a high resolution image if you don't need to.
+If you're in Europe, a good source of DEM files is Copernicus: https://land.copernicus.eu/imagery-in-situ/eu-dem/eu-dem-v1.1

-This can prove useful whenever you are still exploring the data and want to do your core processing inside numpy instead of houdini.
+This can prove useful whenever you are exploring the data and want to do your core processing using numpy instead of houdini.

 ## src/vv-geojson
 A very basic OOP python library than enables you to easily create geometry in Houdini by loading GeoJSON data.